pimcore/customer-data-framework/CONTRIBUTING.md

 ## Development

+### Migrations
+Database and other updates outside of the file system or the vendor folders need to be handled by Pimcore's bundle migrations feature.

 ### Frontend

 Frontend assets for the admin iframes (`src/Resources/public/admin`) are built via gulp and generated from the `frontend/`